 It wouldn’t be an Aussie Christmas without a pavlova adorned with seasonal fruits like cherries, perfect for a hot and humid Christmas day- we love this one from Delicious.
 Don’t be intimidated by the complex decorating you see here because you need lots of whipped cream and some berries and you have a masterpiece!
 WE like the pavlova recipe on the Taste website.

 Prawns are a Christmas staple in Australia, the biggest decision is not whether to have prawns but how to have them!
 Whether you eat them ice cold with a beer or have them on skewers, make sure you get in early to get your Christmas seafood.

 Watermelon is starting to go out of season at Christmas, but you will be able to make the most of this wonderful fruit at Christmas parties prior as your go-to “bring a plate”.
 Perfect for kindy and end-of-school break-ups where you could pair with star shapes Kiwi Fruit.
 We found this version on Serendipity and Kate.

 But if you really have a craving for Christmas pudding, but can’t face it in the Aussie heat, why not try this spectacular recipe for a frozen Christmas pudding from Delicious?

 If you haven’t found this Australian series yet then you will be thanking us forever.
-Diary of a Wombat is one of the funniest laugh out loud kids books you will ever read both for the illustrations but also the storylines.
+Diary of a Wombat is one of the funniest laugh-out-loud kids books you will ever read both for the illustrations but also the storylines.
 Christmas Wombat is an equally endearing Christmas version of this popular series.
-You can get this on book depository (affiliate link) here
+You can get this book at any good Australian bookstore.

 For more ideas for an Aussie Christmas to remember, check out our 60 Christmas Traditions, and our Brisbane Kids Guide to Christmas has all the best events, activities, lights and more for you and your Brisbane Kids to enjoy this festive season!